Ledger > Extra: VAT (Tax) Setup |

 •When adding items to an invoice with a tax type that is not the default, the system will attempt to find a tax with the same code in the customer's selected tax system.

-•If there is no corresponding tax, the program will give the following warning: "Tax Not Part Of Selected Tax System."
-You will then have to manually select the appropriate tax for that specific item.
+•If no match is found, the program will give the following warning: "Tax Not Part Of Selected Tax System."
+You must then manually select correct tax.

 Note: